 One of the staples needed for any true sports fan is good food.
-Whether you are at the games, tailgating, or at home getting ready for the football playoffs to begin, you need manly sustenance.
+Whether you are at the games, tailgating, or at home getting ready for the football games to begin, you need manly sustenance.
 Most guys love chicken wings, and Bro Council is about to deliver the best wings you've ever ate.
-From my backyard to your computer, here is the recipe for The Official Bro Council Wings.
+From our backyard to your computer, here is the recipe for The Official Bro Council Wings.

 I'm a big fan of Guy Fieri's show Diners Drive-ins and Dives and in one of the episodes they went to Paola, KS to check out the BBQ Shack.
 They make their wings using a smoker.
 A smoker and chicken wings?
 That's two of my favorite things in this world, so I had to make my own recipe.
 After months of tweaking, here's how you can make your own:

 Start the night before by marinating the wings using the marinade below.
 Take the wings out of the supermarket packaging, add the marinade, and put them in a one-gallon zip lock bag.
 Make sure you push all of the air out of the bag before sealing it.
 Below is the marinade for one serving, but depending on how many wings you are making use these portions until you have enough to cover the wings completely.

 Bro Council Wings + Marinade:

 3 bottles of Sam Adams Coastal Wheat (Or another wheat beer of your choosing)

 1 1/3 cups of honey

 4 tbs of lemon juice

 Let the wings sit in the marinade overnight, and then add a coat of dry rub onto them before placing them in the smoker.